 4. Who will be the Dog’s Primary Caretaker?

 In today’s busy world, everyone is busy with something and so are you.
-While the adults are off to work, children are off to school leaving the dog in between their busy life.
-So, make sure there is at least one family member to be there for the dog as a primary caretaker.
+While the adults are off to work, children are also off to school leaving the poor dog in between their busy life.
+So, make sure there is at least one family member for the dog as a primary caretaker.

-Questions to Ask the Shelter and or Rescue Organization
+Questions to Ask the Shelter or Rescue Organization

 1. How Old is the Dog?